-All Progression training programs call for four runs per week:
+The Progression Group training plan consists of four runs per week:

-- Two mid-week workouts that we strongly recommend you do with CRC at scheduled sessions with coaches
+- Two mid-week workouts that are recommended to be done at the scheduled sessions with a CRC Coach.

-- One Saturday long run with the club (schedule permitting); these runs are performed at conversational pace for a specified distance.
+- One Saturday Long Run with the Progression Group (weather permitting).
+These runs are performed at a conversational pace for a specified distance.

 For the two mid-week workouts, the type of workout will change every 3-4 weeks to add variety and to develop different aspects of your running fitness.
-We begin with strides, then introduce fartleks (aka “speed-play”), Tempo runs and Intervals.
-Once runners have gained familiarity with strides and fartleks, they are encouraged to incorporate those into one of their other midweek runs.
+Some examples of these types of workouts include: Fartlek’s (speed-play), Tempo Runs, and Intervals.